3 An Overview of the Integrated Land-Use Transportation Modeling Process

 Von Thünen, in 1826, developed the first spatial model (Figure 3.7), which considers the city center as the primary market that affects its surrounding areas through a concentric pattern of land use.
 Transportation costs are the most critical variable determining the types of agricultural products in each ring.
 As a result, the most productive activities have the power to compete for the land closest to the central place.
 As activities become less productive, they choose their location further away from the center.

-the graphical representation of the distance gradient of activities with varying distance to central business district which is related to transportation costs.
+distance gradient of activities with distance to central business as transportation costs

 Figure 3.8 Von Thunen Model From “New city model to reduce demand for transportation” by Sharma, S., Sharma, A., & Kumar, A., 2011, Procedia Engineering, 21, p.1081.
 CC-BY-ND-NC.